 How SchoolPool Works

-Bellevue SchoolPool is split into two programs - SchoolPool K-5 and SchoolPool Teens (6-12).
+The Bellevue SchoolPool program is split into two programs – one for elementary schools, and one for middle and middle/high choice schools.

-Students at SchoolPool K-5 partner schools record their walk, bike, carpool and bus trips to and/or from school in their SchoolPool trip log calendar during their month-long Spring and Fall challenges.
+During each challenge, students at elementary Partner schools record their walk, bike, carpool and bus trips to or from school in their SchoolPool trip log calendar.

-Go to our interactive Routes to School map and click on your school to find a printable map of pedestrian and bicycle facilities in your school’s attendance area.
+- Go to our interactive Routes to School map and click on your school to find printable maps of pedestrian and bicycle facilities in your school’s attendance area.

 - Safe Routes to School Programs - US DOT